Securian - Life Insurance

 A beneficiary is a person, trust, or organization that receives the monetary benefit of a life insurance policy should something happen to you.
 Designating a beneficiary(s) provides a smoother transaction when settling an estate among your survivors.
 The payment of any benefit shall be made to the beneficiary on record.
 This beneficiary designation may be changed at any time.
 If you would like to make changes to your beneficiaries, please use the Beneficiary Form - Securian.

-Beneficiary changes are not effective until the completed form is received in the Benefits Department located in Heer Hall, Kent Campus.
+Beneficiary changes are not effective until the completed form is received in the Employee Benefits Department located in Heer Hall, Kent Campus or you can fax it directly to our office at 330-672-5447.

 Is there an age reduction benefit for the Group Term Life insurance like other insurances?

 Yes, once an employee reaches the age of 65, reductions of the original value will begin.
-At age 65, the reduction is 65 percent of the original value, age 70, the reduction is 50% of the original value and at age 75+ the reduction is 35% of the original value.
+At age 65, the reduction is 65 percent of the original value, age 70, the reduction is 50 percent of the original value and at age 75+ the reduction is 35 percent of the original value.

 Can I purchase additional Supplemental Accidental Death and Dismemberment (AD&D) insurance for myself or my family?

 Employees may elect additional AD&D life for themselves in increments of $25,000 up to a maximum of $1 million.
-If an employee elects coverage when first eligible, the guarantee amount up to $200,000 is available.
-Any amounts elected in excess of $200,000 will be subject to medical evidence of insurability (EOI).
+No Evidence of Insurability (EOI) is required for this benefit.

 How much more insurance do you need?
 The Securian Benefit Scout will help you in determining the type and amount of additional insurance.
 Also, the Securian Calculation Worksheet will provide you the premium amount for additional life and accidental death and dismemberment insurance.
-To elect additional AD&D coverage for you or your family, complete the Group Accidental Death and Dismemberment Insurance Enrollment form and return it to Employee Benefits in Heer Hall, Kent Campus.
+To elect additional AD&D coverage for you or your family, complete the Group Accidental Death and Dismemberment Insurance Enrollment form and return it to Employee Benefits in Heer Hall, Kent Campus or fax it directly to our office at 330-672-5447.

 What is an EOI - Evidence of Insurability?
 Where do I complete the EOI?